Insurance for Women – what are your specific coverage needs?

 The cost of tertiary education is increasing every year and it’s always good to plan for your child’s future.
 Some parents may consider getting an endowment plan to save up for their kid’s education so that their child will not be burdened with debt upon graduation.

 An endowment plan can help you grow your savings with fixed returns, especially during a low-interest rate environment.
 It allows you to choose the payout age so that it matches with your child’s educational milestones.
-Plans such as ManuEdu First allow you to pay premiums for the first 10 years, then receive at least 100% of your total premiums paid upon maturity, plus additional fixed cash benefits.

 The above examines some of the specific coverage needs for women, but you’d still need to address your insurance coverage holistically according to your life stage and financial situation.
 If you are married, you might want to consider insurance planning as a family, such that the insurance needs of your child is shared with your husband.
 More importantly, do ensure that you and your child will continue to have the same lifestyle should anything unfortunate happen to your other half.